If you started using the Daily Activity Stream before February 28, 2022, you will need to make the following changes by April 14, 2022:

 audiences Integer array |

-The list of audience identifiers the user is a member of at the time of firing the event. | [1234567, 9876543] |
+The list of identifiers of audiences the user is a member of at the time of firing the event. | [1234567, 9876543] |

 reqTimestamp Long |

-Internal request timestamp to the analytics pipeline, in milliseconds from the UNIX epoch. | 1621798861400 |
+Internal request timestamp to the analytics pipeline, in milliseconds, from the UNIX epoch. | 1621798861400 |

 procTimestamp Long |

-Internal processing timestamp of the analytics pipeline, in milliseconds from the UNIX epoch. | 1621798861400 |
+Internal processing timestamp of the analytics pipeline, in milliseconds, from the UNIX epoch. | 1621798861400 |

 resTimestamp Long |